 - Trusted authors have the same abilities as authors, and can publish any stories in the dashboard without approval from an editor.

 - Supergroup authors can be added on multi-community networks.
 They have the same abilities as authors, and can add stories to super groups for their network.

 - Editors can manage, create, and edit stories across a community.
 Editors have access to a range of site management features so they can:

 - Review and approve submitted stories

 - Manage groups and hubs

 - Update homepage and hub layouts

-- Manage link sets and polls
+- Manage link sets

 - Manage site navigation

 - Moderators can manage legacy content, though most moderation tools are now in Coral.
 They can also search for accounts, reset 2-factor authentication, and reset passwords.